+356-2033-01-78

 • move to Malta as refugees or need a Subsidiary Protection status.

 A Malta residence permit may be issued for some other purposes.
-If a foreigner has a significant reason to move to Malta that is not listed in legislation or official sites, then they may apply for residency.
+If a foreigner has a significant reason to move to Malta that is not listed in legislation or official sites, then they may apply for residence.
 Such requests are assessed individually on a case-by-case basis.

 Documents for obtaining Malta temporary residence permit